 The Mohamed Bin Zayed International Robotics Challenge (MBZIRC) is a biennial international robotics competition.
-The second edition held in early 2020 consisted of three different challenges and a Grand Challenge combining all three challenges.
-In contrast to Challenge 1 allowing only unmanned aerial vehicles (UAV), Challenges 2 and 3 were designed to be solved by a team of (up to three) UAVs and an unmanned ground vehicle (UGV).
+The second edition, held in early 2020, comprised three different Challenges and a Grand Challenge combining all three.
+In contrast to Challenge 1, allowing only unmanned aerial vehicles (UAV), Challenges 2 and 3 required a team of up to three UAVs and an unmanned ground vehicle (UGV).

 In Challenge 2, the robots had to pick, transport, and place bricks to build a wall.
 Four different brick types with 20×20 cm cross-section were used: Red (30 cm length, 1 kg), green (60 cm, 1.5 kg), blue (120 cm, 1.5 kg), and orange (180 cm, 2 kg).
 Each brick had a ferromagnetic patch allowing a magnetic gripper to manipulate them.
 Each type of robot had a designated pick-up and place area inside the arena (40×50 m).
-Fig. 2(left) shows the brick specifications and arrangement of the bricks for the UGV at the beginning of the task.
-The robots had to build the first wall segment using only orange bricks.
-For the remaining segment, a random blueprint defining the order of the red, green, and blue bricks was provided some minutes before the competition.
+A flat colored marker on the floor specified the wall construction pose.
+Fig. 2(left) shows the wall marker and brick specifications and arrangement of the bricks for the UGV at the beginning of the task.
+The robots had to build one wall segment using only orange bricks.
+For the other segment, a random blueprint defining the order of the red, green, and blue bricks was provided some minutes before the competition.
 Points were granted for correctly placed bricks.
 The UGV could achieve 1-4 points per brick (45 bricks in total).
 The time limit for this challenge was 25 min.

 Challenge 3 targeted an urban fire-fighting scenario for autonomous robots.
 A team of up to three UAVs and one UGV had to detect, approach and extinguish simulated fires around and inside a building.
 Each fire provided a 15 cm circular opening with a heated plate recessed about 10 cm on the inside.
 Holes on the outside facade were surrounded by a ring of propane fire, while indoor fires had a moving silk flame behind the thermal element.
-Each fire granted points based on the difficulty reaching the location, scaled by the amount of water (up to 11) the robots had delivered to extinguish the fire.
+Each fire granted points based on the difficulty reaching the location, scaled by the amount of water (up to 1 liters) the robots had delivered to extinguish the fire.
 Fig. 2(right) shows the simulated indoor fire to be extinguished by the UGV.